nirajp82/MachineLearning_A-Z/Section2_Part_1_DataPreprocessing/03_FeatureScaling.md

 > ⚠️ **Note:** Feature scaling is always applied to columns.

 Feature scaling is always applied to columns.
-For example, scaling would be applied to this column, to this column, and so forth, but never across the data inside a row.
+For example, scaling would be applied to column, but never across the data inside a row.
 Remember, feature scaling is always applied to columns.

 ---